oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 * After being invoked on its native_callback_uri, if provided.
 * After receiving the error code *federated_response*.

+#### Redirect to app response {#redirect-to-app-response}

+If the authorization server decides to use another native app to interact with end user, it responds with error code *redirect_to_app* and provides the *federated_native_request_uri* response parameter.

+Client MUST call the federated_native_request_uri as a *native authorization endpoint*, using the query string parameters as application/x-www-form-urlencoded request body.

+Example redirect_to_app response:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "error": "redirect_to_app",
+        "federated_native_request_uri": "https://next-as.com/native-redirect?client_id=s6BhdRkqt3&request_uri=urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3AR3p_hzwsR7outNQSKfoX"
+    }

+Following which, client MUST use OS mechanisms to invoke the deep link received in *federated_native_request_uri*.
+If no app claiming federated_native_request_uri is found, *Client App* MUST terminate the flow and MAY attempt a normal non-native OAuth flow.

 #### Additional Information Required Response {#insufficient-information}